harryak/scss_tiles/README.md

 You can easily assign colors to the `.tiles .content`-selector.

-This is the intended structure!
+*NOTICE:* This is the intended structure!
 Do not assign background-colors to the `.tiles`-class (see below for details).

 ### Background images